-The analytical framework used to identify the basic drivers of the occupational choice develops Evans and Jovanovic (1989).
 Consider the representative agent who decides at the start of the period between her own business activity or working for someone else.
-At the end of the period the individual gets profit from self-employment activity equal to π or wage W. We denote the self-employment decision of employed individuals at time t as $Switch{it}$.
+At the end of the period the individual gets profit from self-employment activity equal to $\pi$ or wage W. We denote the selfemployment decision of employed individuals at time t as Switchit.
 Labour is considered as non-divisible, so that the individual can either work as an entrepreneur or as an employee.
-Non-divisibility makes W the opportunity cost of entrepreneurship and implies

-$$Switch{it} = \begin{cases} 1 & ; & \pi - W \ge 0 \\ 0 & ; & \pi - W < 0. \end{cases}$$ where θ is a measure of "ability", I is the amount of business investment, $\gamma < 1$ reflects the productivity of the investment, and ξ is a log-normal disturbance whose logarithm has variance σ{ξ}^2 and $E(\xi) = 1$.
-We assume decreasing marginal returns of investment.
+Non-divisibility makes W the opportunity cost of entrepreneurship and implies y = θΙγξ where $\theta$ is a measure of "ability", I is the amount of business investment, $\gamma < 1$ reflects the productivity of the investment, and $\xi$ is a log-normal disturbance whose logarithm has varianceo2 and E( $\xi$ ) = 1.
+We assume decreasing marginal returns on investment.
 Individuals are considered as risk-neutral.
-At the time the investment decision is made, the realization of ξ is unknown, and potential entrepreneurs decide based on expected values.
-The individual owns equity \bar{E} to start her business but needs additional funds L from financial institutions.
+At the time the investment decision is made, the realization of $\xi$ is unknown, and potential entrepreneurs decide based on expected values.
+The individual owns equity E- to start her business but needs additional funds L from financial institutions.
 One unit of borrowing costs the gross interest rate R. The opportunity cost per unit of equity is r.
-In the absence of financial frictions the individual would invest
+In the absence of financial frictions the individual would invest that the marginal return of investment equals the gross interest rate R. For simplicity we assume that r = R. The borrowing capacity is modeled by $L(\theta)$ .
+We assume that financial institutions rate individuals by collecting information about their personal entrepreneurial abilities.
+This rating implies an increased borrowing capacity if the (observable) personal abilities go up and vice versa.
+The individual is financially constrained if $\hat{L}(\theta) L^$ , that is, the optimal amount of borrowing exceeds borrowing capacity.